-The previous generation of data integrating tools sends and receives hierarchical documents as such instead of transforming it into row sets or into compressed payloads.
+The previous generation of data integrating tools sends and receives hierarchical documents as such instead of transforming them into row sets or compressed payloads.
 It was established to make the internal engines work efficiently as the biggest impediment against the old generation of data integration tools.

 6. Integration should be hybrid

-These days software packages are cloud-based.
-Still some organizations invest a lot in on-premise applications that take a lot of time to migrate into the cloud-based applications of the enterprise.
-Modern data integration technology is able to handle the on-premise as well as cloud-based applications easily and effectively.
+Still, some organizations invest a lot in on-premise applications that take a lot of time to migrate into the cloud-based applications of the enterprise.
+Modern data integration technology is able to handle on-premise as well as cloud-based applications easily and effectively.

-It should go well with the other functions of the organization like monitoring, security, and others.
-For instance, if a company wants to monitor the success of integration flow through its own tool then the modern data integration should allow the company to add more users automatically with ease.
+It should go well with the other functions of the organization, like monitoring, security, and others.
+For instance, if a company wants to monitor the success of integration flow through its own tool, then modern data integration should allow the company to add more users automatically with ease.

 8. It is all about connectivity

 It mainly depends on connectivity.
 It is about connecting different systems with an API set.
 The integration tool should also need a proper framework to process the data without wasting time and effort.
-There are also a large number of pre-built connectors available which will help in the easy and quick implementation.
+There are also many pre-built connectors available, which will help in the easy and quick implementation.
 It also helps to respond to queries quickly under new scenarios.

 9. It has to be elastic

 The demands of data integration differ every day based on business events.
-In a single day there may be a lot of integrations taking place under a scenario and the next day there will be the normal amount of integrations taking place.
-Modern data integration should have the capacity to handle the worst as well the good situation.
+In a single day, there may be a lot of integrations taking place under a scenario, and the next day, there will be a normal amount of integrations taking place.
+Modern data integration should have the capacity to handle the worst as well as the good situation.
 The integration tool should be able to adapt itself to different situations.

 10. Integration should be provided as a service

 Today’s world is cloud-based and data-driven.
-Modern data integration technology has to be rendered as a service that can be easily accessible by anyone who needs to use it.
 Modern data integration should be elastic to meet the demands of the business.
 The traditional data integration technology is more complex and takes a long time to implement.
 The updates are also expensive.
-The modern data integration technology is directed towards a new class of users who are called “citizen integrators”.
-It offers a simple design and easy management system.
 It can meet all the requirements of the users.

 - It must be able to integrate any data from any source.